Dromaeosaurs/Auto-Arrow-Spammer-3000/README.md

 # Auto-Arrow-Spammer-3000
-Makes player shoot fully charged arrows without any input, usefull if you are too lazy to hold right click every second or so.
+A simple python program that makes player shoot fully charged arrows, usefull if you are too lazy to hold right click every second or so.
+Has usecase in only one scenario, where a server has some kind of archery leveling system Requrers pyautogui,faithfull hd texture pack (you'll have to change cords otherwise) Vanillia tweaks' alternative glint is usefull